-3. Fight Response - Triggering of anger or insecurity
+3. Fight Response - Trigger of anger or insecurity

 4. Default Programming - Inability to maintain focus and presence due to mind wandering

 5. Preoccupation with Self - Distracted with own wants, needs and concerns